coldtype/coldtype/docs/tutorials/animation.rst

 .. rubric:: Footnotes

-.. [#contactsheet] The concept of a ``contactsheet`` is probably not something you’ll need to use in your own animations — it’s mostly used here as a way to illustrate the animations without requiring that the animation be embedded as a video file.
+.. [#f1] The concept of a ``contactsheet`` is probably not something you’ll need to use in your own animations — it’s mostly used here as a way to illustrate the animations without requiring that the animation be embedded as a video file.